jpastva/Java_Baristamatic/README.md

 a drink based on its component ingredients.
 Drink selections are made by selecting a number (1-6), which corresponds to a drink displayed on the menu.
 Ingredients are depleted with each drink dispensed, and the updated inventory of ingredients is displayed after each drink selection.
 Ingredients can be refilled by entering 'R' or 'r.'
-Exit the program by entering 'Q' of 'q.'
+Exit the program by entering 'Q' or 'q.'